-Consistent with our commitment to “Love Beyond Belief”, we're eager to include, involve and unify people who disagree on a variety of theological issues where those issues don’t threaten the core doctrinal essentials.
+Consistent with our commitment to “Love Beyond Belief,” we're eager to include, involve and unify people who disagree on a variety of theological issues that are outside core doctrinal essentials.

 By identifying some core doctrinal essentials, summarized by the Apostles Creed and Nicene Creed, we’re conceding that not all theology is core, that some beliefs are what the Bible refers to as “disputable matters.”

-On issues of these non-essential doctrinal distinctives, we seek to prioritize the Great Commandment to love God and others above the upholding of our personal beliefs and convictions and strive to more fully and comprehensively embrace the unity found, not in unanimity, but in the diversity of the Body of Christ that Jesus envisioned.
+On issues of these non-essential doctrinal distinctives, we seek to prioritize the Great Commandment to love God and others above the upholding of our personal beliefs and convictions, striving to more fully and comprehensively embrace the unity found, not in unanimity, but in the diversity of the Body of Christ that Jesus envisioned.

 Examples of “Love Beyond Belief” here at Southridge include things like baptism — where we fully embrace and include people who hold diverse convictions around infant and believer’s (adult) baptism — as well as interpretations on the biblical definition of marriage, where we fully and equally include and embrace people who hold both “traditional” and “affirming” views.